freddolino-lab/ShapeME/README.md

 #### Only shape motifs

-From within the `examples/categorical_example` directory, run the following, updating the value of `nprocs` to something that is suitable to the system on which you are running ShapeME:
+From within the `examples/categorical_example` directory, run the following, updating the value of the number of processors (`nprocs`) to something that is suitable to the system on which you are running ShapeME:

 ```bash
 nprocs=8